 - 6.01 Doping: Under the rules of IAAF and USATF, doping is strictly forbidden.
 USATF Rule 32.
 Additionally, as initially set forth in Section 2.01 hereof, anyone who has ever tested positive for, or has otherwise been determined to have used performance enhancing drugs of any sort will not be eligible for any prize money, specifically designated or otherwise, or for any expense reimbursement, other compensation or any award(s) or recognition by or from LRM or in connection with any race or event conducted by LRM - 6.02 Athletic Attire: In all events participants must wear clothing that is clean, designed and worn so as not to be objectionable.
 USATF Rule 143 - 6.03 Course Certification: The marathon and half marathon events shall be conducted on USATF certified courses and any other event conducted by LRM may be certified at the discretion of the Race Director.
 The Race Director shall be responsible for ensuring that the courses are properly certified in accordance with USATF Operating Regulation 6.
 USATF Rule 240 - 6.04 Professional Conduct of Participants: All participants are expected to conduct themselves in a professional and courteous manner during their participation in the marathon or any LRM event.
 This means, for example, that urinating or defecating anywhere on or near the course shall be strictly prohibited except in toilet facilities. - 6.05 Marathon Time Limit: The marathon finish line remains open for eight hours after the final participant crosses the start line.
 Participants must cross the finish line within the eight-hour window in order to be considered "official finishers".
 After eight hours, the course and finish line are closed.
-In the event that the 7:00 a.m. start time is delayed, the closing time of the finish line will be adjusted accordingly.
-The half marathon will have a four-hour time limit, the 10K limit is two hours and the 5K will have a one-hour time limit. - 6.06 Course Closing: Finishing the marathon in eight hours generally means maintaining an average pace of 18:20 per mile.
+In the event that the start time is delayed, the closing time of the finish line will be adjusted accordingly.
+The half marathon will have a four-hour time limit, the 10K limit is two hours and the 5K will have a one-hour time limit.

+Course Closing: Finishing the marathon in eight hours generally means maintaining an average pace of 18:19 per mile.
 The race course will be opened to traffic on a rolling schedule as participants make their way to the finish.

 If a participant is behind the necessary pace, they may be asked to move onto the sidewalk, or may be re-routed to a shorter path to the finish line.
-During the marathon and half marathon, participants who have not reached the intersection of 10th & Main prior to three hours and 10 minutes, will be directed to proceed directly to the finish line.
-Also, any marathon participant that has not reached the point where the marathon and half marathon split (6th & Chester) prior to the 4:15 mark, will be turned to finish along with the half marathoners.
-Finally, any marathon participant, who has not crossed the intersection of Riverfront and Cedar Hill, in mile 17, prior to the six hour mark of the race, will be directed to proceed directly to the finish line.
-All of these time standards are calculated from the point the final participant crosses the start line at the beginning of the race.
+Participants must reach certain intersections on the course or they will be directed to proceed directly to the finish line.
+These check points are as follows: